UPDATE: The sentencing hearing for this case was rescheduled for 3 p.m. on April 13.

-Forty-four of the charges consisted of theft related to construction jobs gone wrong.
-He was charged with one count of money laundering and two counts of violating the state’s organized crime act.
+Forty-four of the charges consisted of theft related to construction jobs where customer paid money for projects that either never started or not completed.
+He was also charged with one count of money laundering and two counts of violating the state’s organized crime act.

-During the nearly three-week trial, prosecutors from the Colorado Attorney General’s Office painted Schwalb as “the man in the shadows” who knew what was going on and personally benefiting from it as money was moved from the Schwalb Builders account — which took in money from customers — and then went into other accounts where Schwalb either had access or was the sole holder of the account.
+During the nearly three-week trial, prosecutors from the Colorado Attorney General’s Office painted Schwalb as “the man in the shadows,” who knew what was going on and personally benefited from it as money was moved from the Schwalb Builders' account — which took in money from customers — and then went into other accounts where Schwalb either had access or was the sole holder of the account.

 Avi Schwalb's defense attorney, Dru Nielsen, portrayed Avi as a father who wanted success for his son and stepped in to help only after it was too late.
 She also said he actually lost money trying to bail out the business.